E110: Conflict of Interest in Research

 Adopted by the Regents April 11, 2000; revised by the Faculty Senate April 22, 2003; approved by the President May 12, 2003

-The purpose of this policy is to protect the integrity, trust and respect of UNM, its academic community and its research activities.
+The purpose of this policy is to protect the integrity, trust, and respect of The University of New Mexico, its academic community, and its research activities.
 The policy is intended to enable compliance with applicable laws and other regulatory requirements and to protect investigators who may be exposed to conflict of interest situations.
 It is designed to inform investigators of their disclosure responsibilities, provide an efficient method for making disclosures, and facilitate effective identification and management of conflicts of interest.

-Conflicts of interest may occur when an investigator's research responsibilities compete with his or her private interests, such as financial interests, raising questions of objectivity and improper gain.
-Conflicts of interest are inevitable in modem research universities and do not imply any impropriety on the part of the investigator.
+Conflicts of interest may occur when an investigator's research responsibilities compete with that investigator's private interests, such as financial interests, raising questions of objectivity and improper gain.
+Conflicts of interest are inevitable in modern research universities and do not imply any impropriety on the part of the investigator.
 A conflict of interest may exist despite the highest standards of conduct and candor.
 Most conflicts can be successfully resolved without impeding research activities.

 Disclosing the required information at the earliest possible time will afford the best protection of an investigator's interests.
 Disclosure early in the UNM research is a key factor in protecting an investigator's reputation and career from potentially embarrassing or harmful allegations of inappropriate behavior.
 Investigators are encouraged to disclose any situation that could conceivably be viewed as a conflict of interest or a reportable financial interest, and to favor more rather than less disclosure.
 The Conflicts of Interest Committee will assess whether an actual or potential conflict exists and work with the investigator to determine how it should be resolved or managed.
 Individuals who are uncertain about the policy's application to their situation should contact the Office of Research Services (ORS) for assistance.